-Individual class assignment grades and tests are entered by the classroom teacher and can be viewed through the system.
+Individual class assignment, exam, and homework grades are entered by the classroom teacher and can be viewed through the system.
 Pinnacle can also send parents daily or weekly notifications by email.
-To access the Pinnacle website, visit gb.browardschools.com/pinnacle/gradebook.
+To access the Pinnacle website, visit gb.browardschools.com/pinnacle/ gradebook and use the login credentials provided to your child.